Malaysia - Data Protection Overview

 Where capital market entities are concerned, the Guidelines on Management of Cyber Risk published by the Securities Commission of Malaysia ('SC') requires all such entities to report to the SC any detection of a cyber incident which may or has had an impact on the information assets or systems of the entity, on the day of the occurrence of the incident.
 Therefore, whether there are notification of data breach requirements largely depends on the specific facts and circumstances of each case.
 However, under the Financial Services Act 2013 ('FSA'), protection is conferred upon those that disclose in good faith to the BNM their knowledge, belief, or any document or information that a breach of contravention has been committed or is about to be committed under the FSA.

-In addition to the retention principle under the PDPA, as highlighted in section 6 above, the 2015 Standards outline three main standards: security, retention, and data integrity which have application to personal data which is processed either electronically and non-electronically.
+In addition to the retention principle under the PDPA, as highlighted in section on principles above, the 2015 Standards outline three main standards: security, retention, and data integrity which have application to personal data which is processed either electronically and non-electronically.

 A brief overview of the measures prescribed by the 2015 Standards are as follows: